aztfmod/terraform-addons-caf/modules/jenkins/README.md

-# GitLab CAF Module
+# Jenkins CAF Module

-This submodule is part of [Cloud Adoption Framework](https://github.com/aztfmod/terraform-azurerm-caf) landing zones for [GitLab on Terraform](https://github.com/taiidani/terraform-provider-jenkins).
+This submodule is part of [Cloud Adoption Framework](https://github.com/aztfmod/terraform-azurerm-caf) landing zones for [Jenkins on Terraform](https://github.com/taiidani/terraform-provider-jenkins).

 You can instantiate this submodule directly using the following parameters: